KitkatRed/QA-TechAssignment-1/FAQ.md

 # What is the recommended OS to run the assignement?
-The assignment has tested in Linux OS (Ubuntu version 22.04 LTS)
+The assignment has tested on the following:
+- in Linux OS (Ubuntu version 22.04 LTS)
+- window with docker Desktop install

-## OS
+## OS Linux
 Recommend: download a ready-configured Ubuntu vdi file from https://www.osboxes.org/ubuntu/

 ## Virtualzation tool